bmarkons/bmarkons.github.io/source/2017-08-22-gsoc-summary.html.markdown

 <h4>Work done</h4>

+Working on RubyBench was awesome experience and I've enjoyed every contribution.
+We have accomplished main goal this year and had a lot of additional unrelated contributions.

+Following Pull Requests are from last three months:

 <h5>Comparison chart</h5>

 Main goal has been accomplished - you are now able to compare results on RubyBench.
 I have used HighStock multiseries feature to get this nice visualization.

 <img src="images/comparison-chart.png">

 <h6>Code</h6>